szymonj99/OneLibrary/README.md

 # OneLibrary - Cross-Platform Input Hooking Library
 OneLibrary is a C++ library that allows you to more easily create applications that interact with user input.

+# Dependencies

+- VCPKG     - Present in `extern/vcpkg` as a Git submodule
+- Catch2    - Downloaded with vcpkg
+- libevdev  - Linux-only, can be downloaded using the system's package manager

 # Examples
 See [examples](docs/examples).
 TODO: Add examples here as well as the docs.